mattbradburyuk/ps-training-accounts-practical/README.md

 ### producerWorkflows

  - Provides an implementation of the abstract initiating flow for the producer

 ### receiverWorkflows

  - Provides a bespoke implementation of the abstract responder flow for the Receiver

 ### iotWorkflows

  - Provides a bespoke implementation of the abstract responder flow for the IOT device

 ### testing

-When trying to test the testing has been taken out into its own module.
+ - All the testing has been put in its own module.
 This is to keep the structure clean and avoid possible circular dependencies

 ## Linking up the flows